 - The Punisher MAX: The Barracuda arc has Harry's Trophy Wife who gleefully sleeps with her Corrupt Corporate Executive husband's Number Two.
 Oddly enough, the husband is apparently impotent so he forgives her (although the jealousy manifests when he has her one-night-stands murdered), he's completely oblivious to her latest affair, and actually commits suicide when he finds out.
 The wife and her lover are eaten by sharks.

-- Tristan and Iseult: Young and beautiful Irish princess Iseult is engaged to an old Cornish king Mark.
+- Tristan and Iseult: A young and beautiful Irish princess named Iseult is engaged to an old Cornish king named Mark.
 Love Potion is prepared for Iseult and Mark to make their Arranged Marriage work out.
 Tristan, King Mark's young nephew, drinks it with Iseult by mistake.
 They fall madly in love and sleep together, and they continue to commit adultery after Iseult and Mark's wedding.

 - Marie de France: